MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

 - **Power Virtual Agents** enables teams to easily create and publish AI-driven chatbot experiences.
 With Power Pages, add chatbots to your external-facing websites for a myriad of business purposes.

-## White papers for Power Pages
+## Deep dive: Architecture and security

-White papers allow you to explore Power Pages at a deeper level.
-Here you can find a list of available white papers for Power Pages.
+The following white papers allow you to explore Power Pages architecture and security at a deeper level.

 | White paper | Description | Date |
 | - | - | - |